Zambia : President Lungu happy with church-Sumaili

 Meanwhile, Western province Pastor’s Fellowship Chairperson, Alick Kalonga appealed to both President Lungu and Vice president Inonge Wina to shepherd the people of Zambia in peace and love during this period of campaigns in the country.

-Reverend Sumaili is in western province to encourage church leaders to preach peace during this campaign period in the region.
+Reverend Sumaili is in western province to encourage church leaders to preach peace during this campaign period.